Man-Thing: Publication history

 In the final issue (#22), writer Gerber appeared as a character in the story, claiming that he had not been inventing the Man-Thing's adventures but simply reporting on them and that he had decided to move on.
 Gerber continued to write Man-Thing guest appearances in other Marvel titles, as well as the serialized, eight-page Man-Thing feature in the omnibus series Marvel Comics Presents #1-12 (Sept.
 1988–Feb.
 1989), and a supporting role in The Evolutionary War, coming to the aid of Spider-Man.
 Gerber also wrote a graphic novel that Kevin Nowlan spent many years illustrating, but he did not live to see it published.

 A second Man-Thing series ran 11 issues (Nov.
 1979–Jan.
 1981).
 Writer Michael Fleisher and penciller Mooney teamed for the first three issues, with the letters page of #3 noting that Fleisher's work had received a great deal of negative criticism and that he had been taken off the book.
 He was succeeded by, primarily, writer Chris Claremont and illustrators Don Perlin (breakdowns) and Bob Wiacek (finished pencils).
 Claremont's stories introduced the Man-Thing and Jennifer Kale to Doctor Strange (whose series he was concurrently writing), after which his material focused on two new supporting characters: John Daltry, Citrusville's new sheriff, and Bobbie Bannister, a formerly wealthy girl who is the only survivor when her parents' yacht is attacked.
 These characters' stories he resolved by tying them to a resolution for his own War is Hell series.

 Black and white Man-Thing stories, and some color covers, also appeared in the Marvel magazine Monsters Unleashed as well.

+Chris Claremont provided the story for the Uncanny X-Men #144 (April 1991) where Man-Thing appeared as a guest star battling it out with D'Spayre.
 Simon Jowett provided a Man-Thing story in Marvel Comics Presents #164–168 (Early Oct.–Late Nov.
 1994).
 The story was set soon after Sallis' transformation, yet depicted Sallis using a standard personal computer with up-to-date graphics rather than hard-copy files, an example of the floating timeline effect.